jerobbo/jerobbo/README.md

-Cloud Security Architect / Engineer
+Cloud Security Architect / Engineer currently working for Computacenter and assigned to a top UK retailer as Lead Cloud Security Architect.

 🔭 I’m currently working on Azure with a special interest in Security.

+📫 How to reach me: jrobbo@gmail.com

 Doing some things with Sentinel, Defender, PowerShell and KQL

-📫 How to reach me: jrobbo@gmail.com

 Here's my Wiki: https://github.com/jerobbo/jerobbo/wiki